C2SM/clim-sanity-checker/README.md

    * Pattern Correlation Test
    * Emissions Test (I/O)

-   For more details about the implementation of each test see Tests.
+   For more details about the implementation of each test see [test descriptions](test.md).

 ## Structure